 How Much Can You Save With Smart Lights?

-How Do Smart Lights Use Power When They're Off?
+Do Smart Lights Use Power When They're Off?

 The short answer to that question is, “Yes, they do.”
 However, it’s important to understand the context.

-Smart lights are “vampire devices”, which means they use electricity even when they're turned off or in standby mode.
+Smart lights are “vampire devices,” which means they use electricity even when they're turned off or in standby mode.
 The reasoning is simple: In order to be turned on with your smartphone or any other smart device, the lightbulb still needs to be connected to Bluetooth or the internet.
 It takes electricity to maintain that constant connection so you can turn on the lights whenever you need them.

-However, the amount of power a smart light uses in standby mode is very small and is offset by the bulb's other benefits.
+However, the amount of power a smart light uses in standby mode is very small and can be offset by the bulb's other benefits.
 A typical smart bulb only uses a few cents a month when turned off or in standby mode.
 It would take a long time for the power used by your smart bulbs to become dollars.

 Types Of Smart Lights